-Harold Spitznagel and Cecil Doty created the initial visitor center, ended up in 1957.
+Harold Spitznagel and Cecil Doty created the initial visitor center, ending up in 1957.
 These structures became part of the Mission 66 effort to enhance visitors’ centers at national forests and monoliths throughout the nation.

 On October 15, 1966, Mount Rushmore was noted on the National Register of Historic Places.
-A 500-word essay offering the history of the United States by Nebraska trainee William Andrew Burkett was picked as the college-age group winner in 1934 competitors, which theme was put on the Entablature on a bronze plate in 1973.
+A 500-word essay offering the history of the United States by Nebraska trainee William Andrew Burkett was picked as the college-age group winner in 1934 competitors, whose theme was put on the Entablature on a bronze plate in 1973.
 In 1991, President George H. W. Bush formally devoted Mount Rushmore.

 The Black Hills opposite Mount Rushmore.

 The plants and animals of Mount Rushmore are comparable to those of the rest of the Black Hills area of South Dakota.
 Birds consisting of the turkey vulture, golden eagle, bald eagle, red-tailed hawk, swallows, and white-throated swifts fly around Mount Rushmore, periodically making nesting areas in the ledges of the mountain.
 Those living near Mount Rushmore are descendants of a people that Canada talented to Custer State Park in 1924, which later on the left.

 Other trees consist of the bur oak, the Black Hills spruce, and the cottonwood.
 Nine types of shrubs grow near Mount Rushmore.
 Just roughly 5 percent of the plant types discovered in the Black Hills are native to the area.

 The location gets about 18 inches (460 mm) of rainfall on typical per year, enough to support plentiful animal and plant life.
 Springs, dikes and seeps assist to dam up water streaming downhill, offering watering areas for animals.